McGreger/howtobeahero/README.md

 ## License

-This project is licensed under the **MIT License**, meaning you are free to use, modify, and distribute it with proper attribution.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.